Picenkaa/Java-task/README.md

  * I used regular mysql datbase but to compensate that while deploying app it automatically creates database and table if it does not exists.
  ![](ft_docu/c.png)
  * To find endpoint (total yearly real estate tax) I used Hashmap and switch statment to change tax rates for different Property types.
+ # TODO
+ Add better GUI with html forms(not via url), tests and API documentation.